epam/edp-install/docs/headlamp-user-guide/add-library.md

 7. Select any of the supported code languages with its framework in the **Application code language/framework** field:

-  * Java – selecting Java allows to specify Java 8 or Java 11, and further usage of the Gradle or Maven tool.
+  * Java – selecting specific Java version available.
   * JavaScript - selecting JavaScript allows using the NPM tool.
   * DotNet - selecting DotNet allows using the DotNet v.2.1 and DotNet v.3.1.
   * Groovy-pipeline - selecting Groovy-pipeline allows having the ability to customize a stages logic.
 For details,